Guche02/ToDoList-v2/README.md

-# ToDoList-EJS-Concepts
+# ToDoList-v2

-Created a ToDo list using EJS.
+Created a ToDo list using EJS and MongoDB.
-This is the first Version of my ToDo list
+More functionality to be added.